Advertisement

 #Fixing The Country Movement notifies Police of intention to protest over airbus scandal

-Pro-government pressure group, #Fixing The Country Movement, has notified the Police of their intention to demonstrate over the bribery scandal.
+Pro-government pressure group, #Fixing The Country Movement, has notified the Police of their intention to demonstrate over the Airbus bribery scandal.

 The group said they are demanding accountability from Former President John Dramani for his alleged role in the scandal.

-In a statement jointly signed by Ernest Owusu-Bempah and Kwakye Gyasi, Convener and General Secretary respectively, they said that “admissions and supporting court documents from the US and have also established culpability on the part of former President Mahama regarding the Airbus bribery.”
+In a statement jointly signed by Ernest Owusu-Bempah and Kwakye Gyasi, Convener and General Secretary respectively, they said that “admissions and supporting court documents from the US and UK have also established culpability on the part of former President Mahama regarding the Airbus bribery.”

 Below is the full statement…